ceremcem/chibi-examples2/board/README.md

 Peripherals are connected to physical pins via:

 * Main function (pin role after reset)
+* One of:
     * Peripheral REMAP: Set REMAP register to redirect peripheral pins to some other physical pins.
     * Alternate Function: Choose alternative physical pins for specific pins of a peripheral.